NandithaSV/Tweeter-Sentiment-Analysis-Project-/README.md

 ---
 * I used Bernoulli Naive Bayes algorithm in this project , because the target feature contains only binary value(0 and 1) .

+---
+**Note** : Make sure that You have downloaded the dataset before reading the file.